DevlessTeam/dv-android-sdk-1.0/README.md

 Map<String, Object> dataToChange = new HashMap<>();
       dataToChange.put("name", "Nana Akua");

+      /*
-      //Call the edit method on the devless instance you already created and pass in the service name, table name, dataToChange, id of the recored and a new Devless.RequestResponse() to process your response to see whether it has been updated or not
+      Call the edit method on the devless instance you already created and pass in the service name, table name, dataToChange, id of the recored and a new Devless.RequestResponse() to process your response to see whether it has been updated or not
+      */

       String serviceName = "new_service";//your service name
       String tableName = "names";//your table name